r-statz/test-server/README.md

 # Email sevices
 Mailgun (default service):
 - I made an account at Mailgun, was super easy to get an API_KEY and set up a domain.
 Both of these variables are hidden in the .env (and also configured on heroku).
 In order to receive emails, I had to whitelist my email address(and those of others) and then confirm via that email account that I wanted to receive emails from mailgun.
 I imagine I will have to whitelist any future tester's(YOUR) email in order for this code to work.
+(UNLESS: I add my credit card to Mailgun's site as free plans without credit cards have limitations)

 Sendgrid (backup service):
 - To activate Sendgrid code, comment out lines 24-27 and comment in lines 28-30